Relintai/entity_spell_system/README.md

 https://github.com/Relintai/mesh_data_resource.git

-Adds mesh support to ItemVisuals.
+Adds mesh support to ModelVisuals.
 This is exists because in gles2 mesh data cannot be accessed directly from ArrayMeshes.

 ## Overview